 Step 1: Search for your domain name using the search box on the Namecheap homepage.
-If the domain name you want is taken, you have to think of a different combination.
+If the domain name you want is taken, consider a different combination.

-Step 2: Once you find a domain that is available, add it to your cart and proceed to checkout.
+Step 2: Once you find an available domain, add it to your cart and proceed to checkout.

 Step 3: Once you’ve finished creating an account, it’s time to confirm your order.
 Here you can choose how many years you want to register the domain name for: